NikolaL87/github-finder/README.md

 # GitHub Finder
-Mini react app that you can use to search GitHub users
+React app to search Github profiles.
+This app uses the Context API along with the useContext and useReducer hooks for state management.